 Remember: These passwords are likely the first ones that cybercriminals will try on your account to gain access.
 In fact, experts say that trending news topics and pop culture items are among the top tactics used by hackers when breaking into accounts.
 So, how does that affect you?
 Well, if you are taking inspiration from your new favorite Star Wars character to set your bank account password, it’s likely that someone else is too.

 Take a few minutes to review this list of the newest “worst passwords” – are you using any of them?
 If you are, it’s time to get a little more creative.

 The easy way to avoid the worst passwords?

-Avoiding bad passwords is actually pretty easy when you have free tools like our Username Generator – to help you create strong, unique passwords – and a password manager to store them so you only have to remember one Master Password.
+Avoiding bad passwords is actually pretty easy when you have free a tool like our Username Generator – to help you create strong, unique passwords.
+If you decide to create your own password, test it with our Password Strength Checker.

 February 4, 2016 / By: Leah